kubernetes/website/content/en/docs/tasks/configure-pod-container/configure-runasusername.md

 ### Enable the WindowsRunAsUserName feature gate

+In the beta state, the `WindowsRunAsUserName` feature gate is enabled by default on the `kube-apiserver` service.

+{{< note >}}
-In the alpha state, the `WindowsRunAsUserName` feature gate needs to be enabled on the `kube-apiserver` service.
-Without it, the `runAsUserName` field will be dropped from the pod's, container's, and init container's SecurityContexts.
+If you need to disable this later, you can set `feature-gates=WindowsRunAsUserName=false` in the `kube-apiserver` command line.
+With the feature gate disabled, the `runAsUserName` field will be dropped from the pod's, container's, and init container's SecurityContexts.
 See [Feature Gates](/docs/reference/command-line-tools-reference/feature-gates/) for an explanation of enabling feature gates.
-Please make sure `feature-gates=WindowsRunAsUserName=true` parameter exists in the `kube-apiserver` command line.
+{{< /note >}}

 {{% /capture %}}